1ikeadragon/cap/_posts/2026-03-15-the-real-bubble-isnt-ai.md

 >“We see a future where intelligence is a utility, like electricity or water, and people buy it from us on a meter,” Sam Altman, March 11.

 When you realize, it will be too late.
 Your attention were already being farmed by algorithms optimizing for emotions.
 And now, your existence is farmed too.
-Every conversation, every token churned is a thought captured, a skill erased, a soul simulated.
+Every conversation, every token churned is an identity captured, a seed planted that will eventually outgrow you.

 In a world where capital can replace persistence and passion, where will you stand?
 Question of your existence will become more than just a philopher's dilemma.

 The inquality between those with capital and those with skilled labour will stretch to it's breaking point.
-Value of a regular human will be permanently shorted by the very machine you defer your thinking to.
+Market value of a regular human will be permanently shorted by the very machine you defer your thinking to.

 It answers to you today, but the day is not far when it will answer *for* you.